Florian Jozefzoon: Brentford

 On 27 January 2017, Jozefzoon moved to England to join Championship club Brentford for an undisclosed fee on a deal until the end of the 2016–17 season, with an option to extend for a further year.
 He made his debut four days later, playing the first 71 minutes of a 3–0 win over Aston Villa at Griffin Park.
 Jozefzoon scored his first Bees goal on his 16th appearance, with the equaliser in a 1–1 draw with Barnsley on 17 April.
 He finished the season with 19 appearances and the club extended his contract by two years.

-Despite Sergi Canós suffering an injury, the signing of Ollie Watkins and the form of Josh Clarke meant that Jozefzoon failed to make the right wing berth his own during the early months of the 2017–18 season.
+Despite the departure of Jota and Sergi Canós suffering an injury, the signing of Ollie Watkins and the form of Josh Clarke meant that Jozefzoon failed to make the right wing berth his own during the early months of the 2017–18 season.
 Injury to Rico Henry in September saw Josh Clarke move to left back as cover, which allowed Jozefzoon to establish himself as a first choice wide option.
 He ended the 2017–18 season with 43 appearances and seven goals.